 DHMH established the State Health Improvement Process (SHIP) in 2012, which focuses on improving population health outcomes and measures every jurisdiction on its performance on 39 population health metrics.

 These metrics include reducing emergency department visits related to behavioral health; reducing diabetes-related emergency department visits; and reducing the percent of children considered obese.
 In support of SHIP, the CHRC has issued two Calls for Proposals in recent years and awarded 24 grants totaling $1.95 million to assist in the planning and implementation activities of Local Health Improvement Coalitions, which are led by local health departments and hospital systems.
-Seven grants are under current implementation.

 The CHRC’s most recent LHIC Call for Proposals generated a total of sixteen applications requesting $3.4 million.
 Based on available funding, the CHRC awarded 7 LHIC grants totaling $1.3 million.
 The LHIC Call for Proposals was designed to support the long-term capacity of the LHICs and to support the framework for the State’s future Community Integrated Medical Home model.
 In addition to CHRC funds, DHMH contributed $191,000 in federal funding to support the activities of these grantees.